… or how to figure something out while figuring something out

 It didn’t work at all, so I’ve grabbed a HotAir blower and heated it a bit stronger 😀

-Finally, it worked and a glue cured.
+Finally, it worked and the glue cured.

 Unfortunately, it appeared I wasn’t super precise and a trace was a bit wider than I would like it to be.